 A duck is a creature which evokes a wide range of tastes and associations.
 There's the convenience of a mid-week duck salad, or the enduring ceremony of an elaborate five bird roast.
 And there remain exotic associations with France's canard: duck confit, foie gras, cassoulets, ballotines and rillettes.
 A duck breast might be smoked, a duck leg might be cooked confit, or the bird could be turned into duck dodine – boned and stuffed with more duck.
 Dependent on the skill and imagination of the chef, the possibilities are infinite.

 When buying a wild duck, look for supple skin, plump breasts and a flexible beak.
 Ducks should be consumed within three days of killing – unlike other game they shouldn't be hung for too long, as the fat goes rancid.
-Be aware of this when buying ducks particularly in the new year, toward the end of the season.
+Be aware of this when buying ducks, particularly in the new year which is towards the end of the season.

-Duck unnecessarily incites fear in a lot of chefs.
-But as long as you avoid drying-out a whole bird by blasting it in the oven, then there really is little scope for error.
+Duck unnecessarily incites fear in a lot of home cooks, but as long as you avoid drying out a whole bird by blasting it in the oven, then there really is little scope for error.

-Pan-frying duck breasts is a great place to start – and will quickly boost confidence as a spectacular meal can be created for very little effort.
+Pan-frying duck breasts is a great place to start – and will quickly boost confidence as a spectacular meal can be created with very little effort.

 With duck being a classic ingredient in traditional French cooking, it's unsurprising that there are so many techniques involving the bird.
 Confiting a duck leg is a lengthy but enormously enjoyable process.
 From James Mackenzie's five bird roast to Pascal Aussignac's duck pot-au-feu, to salmis, ballotines and rillettes there is a whole host of exciting ways to slow-cook a duck.